Reevaluating Policy Gradient Methods for Imperfect-Information Games: The Policy Gradient Hypothesis

 There are multiple answers worth considering.
 One possibility is that the differences between MMD and other generic PG methods are material.
 Unlike most PG methods, which use some combination of gradient clipping and forward KL divergence, MMD employs reverse KL divergence to regulate update size.
 In tabular settings, where competitive performance requires high precision, this distinction is manifestly important.
 However, in the context of deep learning, it is less clear that this variation matters \citep{Engstrom2020Implementation,revisiting20,forwardreverse22}.

 A second possibility is that these generic PG methods are fully capable of performing well, but have not been run with good hyperparameters.
-Ever-present reasons that baselines tend to perform poorly, such as the expense and difficulty of tuning (and, not least, the disinclination of researchers toward showing baselines outperforming their algorithmic contributions), could be at work.
+Ever-present reasons that baselines tend to perform poorly, such as the expense and difficulty of tuning and the structural disincentives to reporting strong results for baselines, could be at work.

 But there are also domain-specific factors that make this second possibility particularly plausible: \begin{itemize}[leftmargin=*] \item There is a putative belief that generic PG methods do not work in IIGs and that more game theoretically involved algorithms are required.
 Due to this belief, tuning may have been confounded by confirmation bias. \item Works that report generic PG method baselines often rely on head-to-head results.
 The intransitive nature of these results increases the complexity of tuning and may thereby have hampered it. \item The hyperparameter regime for which \citet{mmd23} showed MMD to be effective involves more entropy regularization than is typically used for PG methods in single-agent problems.
 Thus, it is possible effective hyperparameter configurations were overlooked due to their regime being too far removed from those of single-agent settings. \end{itemize}